Tre'Davious White: 2021

 Head coach Sean McDermott retained White as the No. 1 starting cornerback and paired him with Levi Wallace.
 On September 19, 2021, White racked up a season–high eight combined tackles (six solo) and had a pass deflection during a 35–0 victory at the Miami Dolphins.
 On November 14, 2021, he recorded five combined tackles (three solo), broke up a pass, and had his only interception of the season on a pass by Mike White to wide receiver Elijah Moore during a 45–17 win at the New York Jets.

 On November 25, 2021, White made one pass deflection before suffering a non-contact injury and exiting during the second quarter of a 31–6 win at the New Orleans Saints during a Thanksgiving.
-The following day, it was revealed that he had tore his ACL and was ruled out for the rest of the season.
+The following day, it was revealed that he had torn his ACL and was ruled out for the rest of the season.
 On November 30, 2021, the Buffalo Bills officially placed him on injured reserve and he subsequently missed the last six games (Weeks 13–18).
 He completed the season with a total of 41 combined tackles (27 solo), six pass deflections, one forced fumble, a fumble recovery, one interception, and was credited with half a sack in 11 games and 11 starts.